dengliu/neo/notes/aio_notes.md

 chosen correctly, the data processing comes at no additional cost.

 Seeking into the file will, by default, cause both internal buffers to be populated, as described earlier.
-However, the interface will also accomodate for the possibility that the user only wishes to read a portion of the file beginning at an offset.
+However, the interface will also accommodate for the possibility that the user only wishes to read a portion of the file beginning at an offset.
 In this case, only the amount of data necessary will be read from the file.